Zandler/sre/README.md

+# CHEAT SHEETS
+You you want some cheat sheet for git, terraform or k8s (just this 3 at now), [CLICK HERE](./cheat-sheets/README.md)

+# TIPS
+Tips about productivity or tecnology.
+[CLICK HERE](./tips/README.md)

 # SRE FREE COURSES

 As SRE`s, Devops Engineer, infra etc(d)... we need update all knowledge every day.
 Most times buiyng courses in platforms like udemy, alura etc(d).
 This repo contains the same courses , but no charge, totaly free.